DDMAL/volpiano-display-utilities/README.md

 The `align_text_and_volpiano` function also takes the following optional arguments:
   - `text_presyllabified`: A boolean indicating whether the text passed to the function has already been syllabified (with hyphens marking syllable boundaries).
 Defaults to `False`.
-  - `clean_text`: A boolean passed to the text syllabification tool indicating whether text should be stripped of invalid characters before syllabification.
-Defaults to `False`.

 ### Word Syllabification